Lore78/Lore78/README.md

 - 💞️ I’m looking to collaborate on QA Manual Testing positions.
 - 📫 How to reach me: +40 741 020392 / pelleloredana78@gmail.com / https://www.linkedin.com/in/loredana-pelle/
 - 😄 Pronouns: She
-- ⚡ Motto: Nothing Truly Great Ever Come From A Comfort Zone!
+- ⚡ Motto: Nothing Truly Great Ever Come From The Comfort Zone!

 <!---
 Lore78/Lore78 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.